mwpnava/Data-Science-Projects/README.md

   - [Predictions of Admissions to Master's Degree (Supervised Learning):](https://github.com/mwpnava/thinkful/blob/master/Linear_regression.ipynb) Using a Linear Regression Algorithm, this project was developed to predict the chance of admission of foreign students to Master's Degree Programs in American Colleges.

-*Tools: Scikit-learn, pandas, numpy, matplotlib adn seaborn*
+*Tools: Scikit-learn, pandas, numpy, matplotlib and seaborn*

 - ### Data Analysis and Visualization